glimpse-editor/getglimpse-web/content/about.md

 We follow a "tick-tock" release cycle.
 0.n.0 "tick" releases re-base on the latest upstream version, and 0.n.2 "tock" releases refine it.

-That means for example that Glimpse Image Editor 0.1.0 and 0.1.2 are based on the GNU Image Manipulation Program 2.10.12, but Glimpse Image Editor 0.2.0 and 0.2.2 wouls both be based on the GNU Image Manipulation Program 2.10.18.
+That means for example that Glimpse Image Editor 0.1.0 and 0.1.2 are based on the GNU Image Manipulation Program 2.10.12, but Glimpse Image Editor 0.2.0 and 0.2.2 would both be based on the GNU Image Manipulation Program 2.10.18.

 The benefit of this approach is that we know when someone reports a bug to us if they are running a stable or unstable release of our software.
 We also have the the option to add more than one "tock" release for the same "tick" if we think that would be beneficial (eg. Glimpse Image Editor 0.1.4)